manatlan/ppviz/README.md

 it uses [htag](https://github.com/manatlan/htag)(+htbulma) as gui system ;-)

-currently, it only works on windows/linux/mac, but you'll need to have "google chrome" installed (it doesn't work on chromebook, yet ;-( )
+currently, it only works on windows/linux/mac, but you'll need to have "google chrome" installed (it doesn't work on chromebook yet)